infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 />
 ```

 Declare functions before passing them as props instead of passing inline anonymous (arrow) functions.
-They will be needlessy re-rendered each time, thus effecting performance.
+They will be needlessy instanced each time, thus effecting performance.

 ``` jsx
 // bad